KonduitAI/konduit-serving/python/tests/README.md

 Checks if a server configured with a TensorFlow model can be started, then stops it.
 Starts a server based on an [InferenceConfiguration](../konduit/inference.py#L2386-L2427) with a single [ModelPipelineStep](../konduit/inference.py#L1579-L1778) built with a model trained in TensorFlow, configured using the [TensorFlowConfig](../konduit/inference.py#L656-L720) class.

-This server is configured to accept input data type 'NUMPY' and ooutput data type 'NUMPY'.
+This server is configured to accept input data type 'NUMPY' and output data type 'NUMPY'.

 Possible data types for the server configuration are listed in [`konduit.inference`](../konduit/inference.py#L863-L865) and should be specified in [ServingConfig](../konduit/inference.py#L861-L1018):
 - Accepted input data types are JSON, ARROW, IMAGE, ND4J (not yet implemented), NUMPY.